What is Estate Planning?

-Care must be particularly taken if you have a self managed super fund to ensure the appropriate control of the fund after your death, particularly if you have other family as members of the fund.
+Care must be taken particularly if you have a self managed super fund to ensure the appropriate control of the fund after your death, notably if you have other family as members of the fund.
 A binding death benefit nomination can be the solution, but care must be taken when putting them in place, due to tax and other considerations.

 We can advise you on the best course of action for your situation.

 Life Insurance : If you have life insurance outside of your super, the life insurance will pass to the persons you nominated in the policy.
 Have you checked those nominations recently?
 It is not unusual for them to be out of date.
 Life insurance can be a very powerful tool in estate planning, particularly for young families and blended families.

 We will discuss the pros and cons of life insurance with you during our planning meeting.

 Assets owned by your family trust : A trust is a separate legal entity, and it owns the assets in its name.
 You may be the trustee or appointor of the trust, which means you control the trust.
 But you do not own the trust assets and so you can't gift those trust assets in your Will.

 You can however, pass control of the trust to others, and we can show you how to do this.

 What about divorces, blended families and potential claims on my estate?